FatChicken277/snake_game/README.md

 # SNAKEE :snake:

-SNAKE is a snake game based on the javascript phaser3 graphics engine and on vue js for the frontend and a Golang API as backend.
+SNAKE is a snake game based on the phaser3 graphics engine and on vuejs for the frontend and a Golang API as the backend.

 ## Requirements :pencil: